elizabethmy/elizabethmy/README.md

 <h2 align="left">🍀 Overview </h2>

-Hi, I'm [My Le](https://geminishark.wordpress.com/), a passionate software developer from Viet Nam.
+**Hi, I'm [My Le](https://geminishark.wordpress.com/), a passionate software developer from Viet Nam.** \
+I’m a Software Developer with 4 years of experience in C/C++, Java, Python to develop mobile apps.
+Learning new language and new technology is my passion.

 - 👩‍💻 Working: **Software developer at Gameloft**